Color-Filtering Software for Woven Material Strain Analysis Webinar

 About the Event

-Join us for an in-depth look at a cutting-edge innovation developed at NASA's Johnson Space Center that enhances the precision and efficiency of strain measurement in complex materials.
-This new approach integrates traditional Digital Image Correlation (DIC) with custom RGB color filtering software to isolate and analyze tensile strain along a single directional weave – an advancement particularly valuable for interwoven or biaxially strained materials.
+Join us for an in-depth look at an innovation that enhances the precision and efficiency of strain measurement in complex materials.
+Developed at NASA's Johnson Space Center, this new approach integrates traditional Digital Image Correlation (DIC) with custom RGB color filtering software to isolate and analyze tensile strain along a single directional weave – an advancement particularly valuable for interwoven or biaxially strained materials.

 Event image